 top of page

 Science fiction has arrived early.
-Nanotechnology could provide a breakthrough treatment for killing or preventing tumors, a major hurtle for those who want to live artificially long lives.
+Nanotechnology could provide a breakthrough treatment for killing or preventing tumors, a major hurdle for those who want to live artificially long lives.

 The ASPIRE vaccine system develops the body's immune responses to these bodies in ways that other treatments fail to do.

-Professor Chen stated that "We are excited at this platform technology's potential for further application in other diseases as well, such as chronic viral infection."
-Next, the team hopes to establish a way to scale the vaccine, a major hurtle in any medical development.
+Professor Chen stated, "We are excited at this platform technology's potential for further application in other diseases as well, such as chronic viral infection."
+Next, the team hopes to establish a way to scale the vaccine, a major hurdle in any medical development.

-The innovation should provide have a huge important impact on patients and outlook as medically extended lifespans continue to grow longer.
+The innovation should have a hugely important impact on patients and their outlook as medically extended lifespans continue to grow longer.
 The implications of defeating a major branch of cancers is a step closer to artificially extended lives, the domain of science fiction until now.

 The use of nanotechnology to push back death may result in major upheavals in the way we think about our present and future.